Veiled Rebecca: History

-Salarjung Museum, Hyderabad India

-Salarjung I Mir Turab Ali Khan Bahadur acquired the sculpture during his trip to Italy in Rome.During the same visit he also acquired the famous wooden sculpture, Mephistopheles and Margaretta.
-The Veiled Rebecca was displayed was originally displayed in the Chini Khana inside the Dewan Devdi, Hyderabad.
-Chini Khana or chinese room was a unique room, where all the walls were covered with antique chinese plates and cups and saucers and the silver plates were displayed in shelves.
-In 1951 the devdi was converted into Salarjung Museum and the sculpture stood in its original position but in 1968 it was moved into the new Salarjung Museum and Dewan Devdi was gradually demolished over the years.
+Salarjung I Mir Turab Ali Khan Bahadur acquired the sculpture during his trip to Rome when he also acquired the wooden sculpture Mephistopheles and Margaretta.
+The Veiled Rebecca was originally displayed in the Chini Khana inside the Dewan Devdi, Hyderabad.
+Chini Khana was a unique room, where all the walls were covered with antique Chinese plates, cups, saucers and silver plates displayed in shelves.
+In 1951, the Devdi was converted into Salarjung Museum and the sculpture stood in its original position, but in 1968, it was moved into the new Salarjung Museum and Dewan Devdi was gradually demolished over the years.